shlomtzion1980/payplus-payment-gateway/readme.txt

 == Changelog ==

+= 7.1.0 =
+* Fix    - Classic checkout fields didn't update correctly (display issue only) - because of multipass icons logic - fixed.
+* Fix    - CSS for order admin page - was missing a class and caught too many ...

 = 7.0.9 =
 * Add    - Multipass icons will change with fade in and out on the checkout page.
 * Add    - Multipass clubs select in plugin settings.